yianni-ververis/qlik-saas-wordpress-plugin/qlik-saas/trunk/readme.txt

 === Qlik Saas Sheet ===

-This shortcode allows you to embed a chart, table or other Qlik Sense object.
+This shortcode allows you to iframe a sheet.
 The shortcode syntax is as follows:

 `[qlik-saas-single-sheet id="1ff88551-9c4d-41e0-b790-37f4c11d3df8" height="400" width="500"]`